sfc-gh-sdevitt/HRAnalytics_with_Hex_and_Modelbit/SRC/HRAnalytics_with_Hex_and_Modelbit.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Hex, Modelbit, Notebooks, Partner Connect

-# Building and deploying a Nurse Attrition model with Hex + +Modelbit + Snowflake
+# Building and deploying a Nurse Attrition model with Hex + Modelbit + Snowflake

 <!-- ------------------------ -->
 ## Lab Overview
 Duration: 5

 In this demo, we will play the role of a data scientist at a large hospital tasked with identifying employees at risk of attrition and factors contributing to attrition.
 To do this, we would like to build a predictive model using our employee database and information about staff attrition.
-Let's see how we can use Hex in collaboration with Snowflake/Snowpark to do some Exploratory Data Analysis and then build an XGBoost forecasting model.
-Once our model is tuned, we will use modelbit to easily deploy our model to Snowflake so that we can do inference scoring.
+Let's see how we can use Hex in collaboration with Snowflake/Snowpark to do some Exploratory Data Analysis and then build a random forest forecasting model.
+Once our model is tuned, we will use Snowflake Model registry and modelbit to easily deploy our model to Snowflake so that we can do inference scoring.

 ### Prerequisites
 - Familiarity with basic Python and SQL
 - Familiarity with training ML models
 - Familiarity with data science notebooks
 - Familiarity with Machine Learning pipelines and deployment
+- Modelbit trial account

 ### What You'll Learn
 * How to load data into Snowflake
 * How to import/export data between Hex and Snowflake
-* How to train an XGBoost model and deploy to Snowflake using UDTFs or Modelbit
+* How to train a Random forest model and deploy to Snowflake using Snowflake Model registry or Modelbit
 * How to visualize the predicted results from the forecasting model
 * How to convert a Hex project into an interactive web app